HOLLYWOOD STRING QUARTET

 participate in the series.
 This fall, the New Hollywood

-String Quartet begins its sixth season as our Quartet
+String Quartet begins its tenth season as our Quartet

 from the Restoration Concerts are dedicated to the

 where the concerts are staged.
 Improvements to date

 have included new carpeting and chairs.
 A recent